Whatsapp Icon

 Conclusion

 Diagnosing myeloma involves a combination of medical history, physical exams, blood and urine tests, imaging tests, and a bone marrow biopsy.
-If you or a loved one has symptoms suggestive of myeloma, its important to seek professional medical advice for accurate diagnosis and treatment planning.
+If you or a loved one has symptoms suggestive of myeloma, it's important to seek professional medical advice for accurate diagnosis and treatment planning.

 For more information on myeloma and other health-related topics, please visit our website.